-Pets - They have emerged as inseparable from human lives bond between people and their pets can increase fitness, lower stress, and bring happiness to their owners.
-Therefore, the aforementioned is advantages are manifested into health benefits of like decreased blood pressure, decreased cholesterol levels, decreased feelings of loneliness, decreased triglyceride levels, increased opportunities for exercise and outdoor activities, increased opportunities for socialization, among others [Source: Centers for Disease Control and Prevention, U.S. Department of Health & Human Services].
+Pets have emerged as an inseparable part of human lives bond between people and their pets can increase fitness, lower stress, and bring happiness to their owners.
+Therefore, the aforementioned advantages are manifested into health benefits of as decreased blood pressure, decreased cholesterol levels, decreased feelings of loneliness, decreased triglyceride levels, increased opportunities for exercise and outdoor activities, and creased opportunities for socialization, among others [Source: Centers for Disease Control and Prevention, U.S. Department of Health & Human Services].
 Further, dogs who have emerged integral to Animal-assisted therapy (AAT) are also laying additional emphasis on the upkeep and sustenance of sound animal health.
-Moreover, 2/3rd of the household in the USA own a pet in 2018.
-Additionally, veterinarians held about 84,500 jobs in 2018, with 78% of them being employed in veterinary services.
-Further, the projected employment in 2028 is 100,100 [Source: U.S. BUREAU OF LABOR STATISTICS].
 Moreover, in Europe, an estimated 80 million European households own at least one pet animal, among which at least 24% own one dog and at least 25% own one cat.
-Due to the increased pet ownership at least 1,000,000 direct and indirect jobs are generated by pet ownership Viz. veterinarians or breeders or connected supply industries.
-Therefore, the aforesaid suggests the symbiotic relationship between human and an animal companion has led to an increased propensity of pet ownership and poised to fuel the need for medical attention through the means of veterinarian services is expected to catapult the Veterinary Monitoring Equipment Market to a new echelon during the forecast period.
+Due to the increased pet ownership, at least 1,000,000 direct and indirect jobs are generated by pet ownership Viz. veterinarians or breeders or connected supply industries.
+Therefore, the aforesaid suggests the symbiotic relationship between a human and an animal companion has led to an increased propensity for pet ownership and is poised to fuel the need for medical attention through the means of veterinarian services is expected to catapult the Veterinary Monitoring Equipment Market to a new echelon during the forecast period.

 |Segments covered||Type, Application, Animal Type, End-Users, And Geography|